hkaraoglu/language-translator/README.md

 # language-translator
-Language translation module for nodeJS
+Text localization module for nodeJS

-Text translation module.
 It benefits from Express 4.x possibilities.
+It requires Express.

 ## **Install**